Updates

 • A specialized troop, known as the Velaikkarars, acted as bodyguards to the king.
 They were renowned for their loyalty and readiness to sacrifice their lives for the monarch, even immolating themselves upon the king's death.

-Military Training and Cantonments
+Training and Naval Power

 • Great attention was paid to the training of soldiers, with military cantonments called kadagams established across the empire.